-Honesty and patience reap betters results verses being pushy when trying to sell your collections service to a prospective client.
+Honesty and patience reap betters results than being pushy when trying to sell your collections service to a prospective client.
 Let your prospective clients ask questions about your service before you explain your collection services to them.

 2. Be honest to your prospective client: